SubbaChudaKumari/Dog_Breed_Classifier/README.md

-Step 3: Separate to obtain the dog names from the file name As the file names are quite long so used 'spilt' to obtain the later end of the names using 'spilt' and 'os' - the purpose is to ensure the right no. of breeds & images are captured in value as per the dataset specified from its source.
+Step 3: Separate to obtain the dog names from the file name As the file names are quite long so used 'split' to obtain the later end of the names using 'split' and 'os' - the purpose is to ensure the right no. of breeds & images are captured in value as per the dataset specified from its source.

-Step 4: Validate and sense check the no. of breeds & images As per the source, the spillint of breeds & images are correctly identified as the source which are 120 breeds & 20580 respectively.
+Step 4: Validate and sense check the no. of breeds & images As per the source, the split of breeds & images are correctly identified as the source which are 120 breeds & 20580 respectively.

 Step 5: Randomly shuffle the data for machine learning